log2timeline/dftimewolf/docs/recipe-list.md

 ## `gcp_logging_collect`

-Collects logs from a GCP project and dumps on the filesystem.
+Collects logs from a GCP project and dumps on the filesystem (JSON). https://cloud.google.com/logging/docs/view/query-library for example queries.

 **Details:**